Covid 19 Omicron outbreak: New variant spread faster than anyone thought - NZ Herald

-New findings about the coronavirus's Omicron variant made it clear that the emerging threat slipped into countries before their defenses were up
+New findings about the coronavirus' Omicron variant made it clear that the emerging threat slipped into countries before their defences were up.

 Two distant nations announced their first cases and a third reported its presence before South African officials sounded the alarm.